The Irish Times: Governance

 In 1974, ownership was transferred to a non-charitable trust, The Irish Times Trust.
 The former owner, Major Thomas McDowell, was made "president for life" of the trust which runs the paper and was paid a large dividend.
 However several years later the articles of the Trust were adjusted, giving Major McDowell 10 preference shares and one more vote than the combined votes of all the other directors should any move be made to remove him.
-McDowell died in 2009.
+McDowell died in September 2009.

 The Trust is regulated by a legal document, the Memorandum and Articles of Association, and controlled by a body of people (the Governors) under company law.
 It is not a charity and does not have charitable status.
 It has no beneficial shareholders and it cannot pay dividends.
 Any profits made by The Irish Times cannot be distributed to the Trust but must be used to strengthen the newspaper, directly or indirectly.
 The Trust is composed of a maximum of 11 Governors.
 The Trust appoints Governors who are required to be "representative broadly of the community throughout the whole of Ireland".

 As of March 2023, John Hegarty is the chair of the Trust, and the governors are Edmond Harty, Maeve Carton, Catherine Day, Bernard Harbor, David Sterling, Fiach Mac Conghail and Marguerite Sayers.
 They are predominantly from an Irish public sector background.

 In 2015, The Irish Times Trust Limited joined as a member organisation of the European Press Prize.